jlepage/cfFramework/README.md

 # cfFramework
 cfFramework is a CFML MVC Framework

-Thanks by advance of your intereste on cfFramework.
+Thanks by advance for your interest on cfFramework.

 ## changes for version 0.9.1
  - throw exception if controller does not extends AbstractController